 LOCATION: Lanao del Sur

 On the southern end of the province of Lanao del Sur stands elusive Ragang, one of several high peaks of the Piapayungan Range.
-Ragang, known as the Blue Mountain to local folk, is elevated at 2,714 m (8,904 ft) above sea level and is the tenth highest mountain in the Philippines.
+Ragang, known as the Blue Mountain to local folk, is elevated at 2,714 m (8,904 ft) above sea level and is the tenth of the highest mountains in the Philippines.

 18. Mount Taal